Soil Testing in Humboldt, California

 • Nutrients: Maintain nitrogen at 20–50 ppm, phosphorus at 15–30 ppm, and potassium at 100–200 ppm for balanced growth.

-• Organic Matter: Target 3–5% to enhance microbial activity, as supported by a 2024 *Soil Biology and Biochemistry* study.
+• Organic Matter: Target 3–5% to enhance microbial activity and soil structure.

 • Cation Exchange Capacity (CEC): Aim for 10–20 meq/100g to improve nutrient retention.

 Portable soil testing tools measure pH, nutrients, and moisture, offering immediate results for farmers and gardeners.
-Regular testing prevents nutrient imbalances, increasing yields by 10%, according to a 2024 *Journal of Plant Nutrition* study.
+Regular testing prevents nutrient imbalances, increasing yields by 10% according to plant nutrition research.

 Sustainable Soil Management Practices